 Pyramid Mountain can be seen on the opposite ridge at the center of the photo.

-enlarge 257KB, 800x526 25 97George025 Another view.
+enlarge 405KB, 1024x674 31 97George025 Another view.

 Its a steep descent on the western side of the Angel Staircase to the junction with the Chelan Summit Trail.
 This typical of the stretch north of the trail junction as the trail traverses pleasant meadows with views in all directions.
 Chip, Peter, Danny Adam, George, Roger, Austin, Shelby, Bill P., and Brian.

 Unfortunately, when I changed the film after this shot, it wasn't engaged and I got no pictures from here to the pass above Tuckaway Lake.
+I've added photos from other trips along this hike to fill in the missing gap in photos.

-enlarge 241KB, 800x523 27 97George027 Hey, the camera is working again.
+enlarge 359KB, 1024x670 44 97George027 Hey, the camera is working again.

 Roger, Austin, and Chip taking a break at the pass above Tuckaway Lake.

 Some of us headed up the ridge to climb Gray Peak.
-While we were away, Bill and George put a 15 pound rock in Adam's pack. (to be continued.)
+While we were away, Bill P. and George put a 15 pound rock in Adam's pack. (to be continued.)

 On the way to Gray Peak - we get this view of tiny Tuckaway lake, aptly named as it is truly tucked into a basin.